 Where you practice postpartum nursing affects pay as much as geography does.

 Hospital mother-baby unit (most common): Hospital-based postpartum nursing in an inpatient OB unit is the highest-paying setting.
 Shift differentials, hospital benefits, union contracts at many facilities, and Magnet designation pay premiums all apply.
-Nurse-to-patient ratios of 1:3 to 1:4 are standard (California mandates 1:3 maximum); the physical and emotional demands are real, but so is the compensation.
+Nurse-to-patient ratios of 1:3 to 1:4 couplets are standard.
+California is the state with a mandated floor, and it is worth stating precisely because postpartum guides often quote it wrongly: Title 22 CCR section 70217 requires 1:4 mother-baby couplets or fewer, with a cap of eight total patients counting mothers and infants, and 1:6 for postpartum mothers only.
+The 1:3 figure widely attributed to mother-baby units is the separate combined labor/delivery/postpartum ratio that applies when one nurse covers a woman in active labor alongside a postpartum couplet.
+The physical and emotional demands of the unit are real, and so is the compensation.

 Level II and III perinatal centers: Higher-acuity perinatal centers – facilities with intermediate care nurseries and high-risk OB programs – tend to pay 5–10% above community hospital rates for postpartum nurses.
 They also carry higher patient complexity; you may be caring for postpartum mothers who had significant intrapartum complications, significant hypertension requiring continued IV medications, or complex surgical wounds.